Does this sound familiar?

 Do you feel a twinge of jealousy whenever people rave about how amazing your competitor’s website looks?

-Are you thinking the cost of upgrading and fixing the technical debt in your current CMS isn’t worth it, and it’s time to start fresh?
+Are you thinking the cost of upgrading and fixing the technical debt in your current DXP isn’t worth it, and it’s time to start fresh?

 Whatever the reason, you’ve determined that there has never been a more critical time to begin your own digital transformation.
-Every digital transformation begins with implementing a new content management system (CMS).
+Every digital transformation begins with implementing a new digital experience platform (DXP).

 So, how do you choose the right one?